duanegoodner/xiangqigame/docs/01_core_home.md

 ### Data collected each time an AI player selectes a move include:
 - Total search time
 - Number of nodes explored in the game tree
-- How the Minimax algorithm terminated at each node
+- Minimax algorithm termination mode at each node
 - Number of transposition table hash collisions
 - Minimax evaluation score of the selectedmove